In any competitive multiplayer shooter, accuracy is King. And that’s no more true than in Modern Warfare 2 and Warzone 2.

 So, as mentioned – recoil is the amount your gun moves when you fire a weapon.
 Visual recoil, specifically, is how much the screen shakes after you fire each shot.

 When firing a real gun, the force would cause your shoulder – and by extension your body – to move.
-To replicate this in game, developers make your crosshair move a little bit.
+To replicate this in game, developers make your crosshair move a little bit in Warzone 2.

 Generally speaking, larger and heavier weapons – such as the LMGs and Sniper Rifles – have more visual recoil, and shake your screen more when they’re shot.
 Conversely then, pistols and the like have less recoil and don’t shake as much.

-There’s a few ways you can combat this.
+There’s a few ways you can combat this in Warzone 2.

-An easy way to reduce visual recoil is to adjust the amount of camera movement in the game’s options.
+An easy way to reduce visual recoil in Warzone 2 is to adjust the amount of camera movement in the game’s options.

 Head to the in-game settings menu, select Graphics and then head to the View tab.
 Then, change the value ‘1st Person Camera Movement’ to the Least value at 50%.